mjaschen/phpgeo/docs/100_Geometries/130_Polyline.md

 [TOC]

-A polyline consists of an ordered list of locations, i. e. instances of the `Coordinate` class.
+A polyline consists of an ordered list of locations, i.e. instances of the `Coordinate` class.

 ## Create a polyline